 To explore the observation that rare taxa were responsible for the largest differences in transcription in response to infection, we tabulated the absolute difference between mock and C. difficile infected transcriptomes for each genus in each antibiotic pretreatment.
 We further normalized these values for the number of genes detected in each genus to adjust for genera that were more successfully assembled or annotated and we eliminated genera where less than 50 genes were detected in the metatranscriptome.
 Taxa were then stratified into categories based on their relative abundance in each community from 16S rRNA gene sequencing (Fig. 4).
-This revealed that most change occurred among the rare genera and that the degree of change was inversely correlated with sustained colonization.
+This revealed that most change occurred among the rare genera and that the degree of change was inversely correlated with sustained colonization (same colors denoting genera as in Fig. 3).
 To this point, minority metatranscriptomic absolute differences were significantly reduced in clindamycin pretreatment (p < 0.001).
 Additionally, the proportion of taxa in the lowest relative abundance bracket was similar across pretreatment groups (~88.9%).
 As a corollary, we predicted that the majority of unique genes or metabolic potential was held within this minority, and when following quantification this proved to be the case (Table S4).
 As a consequence, the downstream impacts on functionality may affect a disproportionately large effect on the overall environment of the intestine as a function of its collective metabolism.

-Altered transcription within minority taxa favors reduced nutrient competition with C. difficile in communities that permitted sustained colonization.
+Altered transcription within low abundance taxa favors reduced nutrient competition with C. difficile in communities that permitted sustained colonization.

 Based on our metabolomic and metatranscriptomic results, we hypothesized that pathways with the greatest differences between mock and C. difficile-infected mice would be related to catabolism of metabolites that C. difficile could use for for growth.
 To assess these changes, we identified those annotated transcripts that were associated with genera that represented less than 0.1% of the community as measured with our 16S rRNA gene sequence data (Fig. 5).
 This resulted in the identification of 585 genes that were differentially transcribed between clindamycin-pretreated mice and the streptomycin and cefoperazone-pretreated mice.
 From this group of genes we filtered the collection to identify those genes that were unique to either the clindamycin-pretreated mice or the streptomycin and cefoperazone-pretreated mice.
 Finally, we limited our analysis to those genes that were meaningfully different between the mock and C. difficile-infected groups in each antibiotic pretreatment group.
 This resulted in 34 genes from 11 pathways.
 These genes and pathways were primarily involved in simple carbohydrate-containing molecule acquisition/utilization (Fig. 5).
 Interestingly, many of these genes had decreased transcription during infection compared to mock-infected controls.
 At the pathway-level, many genes associated with galactose and amino sugar acquisition (both C. difficile growth substrates) were reduced during infection in both streptomycin and cefoperazone-pretreated mice.
 Conversely, pathways uniquely associated with clindamycin-pretreated communities were related to the metabolism of a diverse array of carbon sources, which may indicate ineffective competition by C. difficile with this community for any particular growth substrate.
 Our results indeed suggest that C. difficile colonization induces a shift transcriptional activity for a minority subset of species, possibly in an effort to segregate a desired nutrient niche, prior to the introduction of the hallmark disease phenotypes associated with CDI.